UW-THINKlab/P2P_sharing_open_source/README.md

     - `community.py`: The code for generating community-based social networks and P2P resource-sharing networks.
     - `resource_sharing_model.py`: The P2P resource-shairng model.
     - `evaluation_metrics.py`: The evaluation metrics for resilience loss.
+- `demo`: The demo code and expected output.
+    - `demo.ipynb`: The demo code shows how to use the source code to conduct analysis.
+    - `q_vec`: The resoruce inventory of households before P2P resource sharing.
+    - `v_vec`: The resource demand of households after P2P resource sharing.
 - `results`: The scenario analysis results.
-- `demo`: The demo code and expected output.
 - `figs`: The figures generated in this project.

 ## Framework